darkocejkov/knowledge/personalLearning/frontendWebFrameworks/React/React.md

 3. It encapsulates the design of some logic to allow it to be easily parentable.
 	1. Think of when logic must be shared between children, it is basically required to be stateful within the parent, otherwise you start developing anti-patterns, and is then easily isolated

+>[!hot] TL;DR
+> Hooks extract *logic* and use *other hooks*, while ==COMPONENTS== describe the UI.

+Custom hooks are meant to encapsulate and re-use logic.
+The logic that we may have for dealing with controlled inputs would be the same between duplicated inputs, so we can "extract" this logic into a hook to reduce the amount of "copy-pasting" or how much you "repeat" yourself.

 #### Why bother?
 The most obvious example to come to my mind is a time where building a "Chat" component followed the worst path it could have.
 The requirements of the chat component made it so that it had to be in two different views, but maintaining the SAME state.